-Your Will: This is often the simplest way to leave a legacy gift.
-After careful consideration of the charitable bequests you wish to make, meet with your legal advisor to discuss and update your Will.
-The official legal bequest language for Good Shepherd is: “I bequeath to Good Shepherd Ministries of Wilmington, Inc. (written amount or percentage of the estate or description of property) to be used or disposed of as its Board of Directors, in its sole discretion, deems appropriate.”
+Your Will or Revocable Trust: This is often the simplest way to leave a legacy gift from your estate.
+After careful consideration of your charitable goals, your attorney can help you update your Will or Revocable Trust to include a gift to Good Shepherd of a specific dollar amount, other property, or a percentage of your estate.
+An example of bequest language for Good Shepherd is: “I bequeath to Good Shepherd Ministries of Wilmington, Inc. (dollar amount or percentage of the estate or description of property) to be used or disposed of as its Board of Directors, in its sole discretion, deems appropriate.”

 Retirement Plan Assets: You can designate Good Shepherd as a beneficiary of your IRA or other qualified retirement plan.
 To do this, you should complete beneficiary designation forms obtained from the plan custodian.
 Funding a gift to Good Shepherd from your retirement account assets can be smart income tax planning.
 Good Shepherd is a tax-exempt charity and will not pay income taxes on a gifted IRA (unlike a non-charitable beneficiary), preserving your non-retirement assets for your family.